 In this picture, we are pregnant and ecstatic.

 ‘Say, what is the spell, when her fledgelings are cheeping, That lures the bird home to her nest?
 Or wakes the tired mother whose infant is weeping, To cuddle and croon it to rest?
 For I’m sure it is nothing but Love!’

-Cheryl, now my ex-sister-in-law was a friend as well as part of the extended family in 1986.
+Cheryl, now my ex-sister-in-law, was a friend and part of the extended family in 1986.
 She produced the first of the next generation for our branch of the McInnes Clan in Australia in 1979 and the only ‘modern mum’ I’d observed firsthand.